BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ### Changing directories

 `cd` changes your current path.
-Lets change out current path to the directory we just created.
+Lets change current path to the directory we just created.
 Use `pwd` to check the current path.

 ~~~